-- If applying to the MLIS degree program and the school library media concentration with initial teacher certification, and are approved by the ILS Graduate Admissions Committee, they may request a QPR waiver through the School of Education, which requires an extensive file be prepared with a defense of the application and submitted through several levels of approval from the ILS department and the Dean of the School of Education.
+- If applying to the MLIS degree program and the school library media concentration with initial teacher certification, and are approved by the ILS Graduate Admissions Committee, they may request a QPR waiver through the College of Education, which requires an extensive file be prepared with a defense of the application and submitted through several levels of approval from the ILS department and the Dean of the College of Education.

 These options have been helpful in supporting students who have been identified by the admissions committee as promising, and offering them an opportunity to pursue the degree.
 The decision to grant QPR waivers by the ILS Graduate Admissions committee depends on the availability of spaces for students with low QPRs (a 10 percent of enrollment limitation as an accreditation consideration and a requirement of the School of Graduate and Professional Studies for each program), the number of other students who have asked for this consideration, and their respective qualifications/backgrounds.
 The ILS Graduate Admissions Committee carefully reviews requests for consideration of QPR waivers during the regular fall and spring semesters.

 d) The determination of the applicant’s qualifications and dispositional suitability for admission into the program

 In making its determination and subsequent recommendation, the department's Graduate Admissions Committee will give consideration to the applicant’s entire record.
 Please see section on requirements for information on conditional acceptance.

 e) The department’s recommendation to the School of Graduate and Professional Studies